SakshiYeram/ResumeParser-JobMatching/README.md

-# ðŸŒŸ Resume Parser & Job Matching System
+#  Resume Parser & Job Matching System

 A smart, lightweight web application that **extracts skills from a resume**, compares them with a **predefined technical job skills